bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 #### Freya

 The knock on Leon&rsquo;s door freightened Freya.
 She pounced off the bed, into her shoes, and imediatly started "fixing" up the room, obfuscating Merlin from the view in front of the room.
+The scratch of George's quill sent shivers down her spine.

+Flicking her eyes away from Merlin for a moment, she caught Leon's  eye.
+While lacking the verbal authority Lance typically had in these situations, Leon indicated for her to continue with his head.

+"_Should we trust him?_" Freya telepathically questioned Merlin, still unsure.
+Merlin nodded at her, assuring that for now, Leon was trustworthy.
+Freya only hoped that

 </section>